lukem1/lukem1.github.io/source/_posts/HW3-Chapters-11-12.md

 ---

-At their core, all architectures for supporting software fault tolerance should be redundant.
+At their core, all architectures for supporting software fault tolerance should be redundant and both hardware and software diverse.

 They should be specific, verify correctness, and handle all possible faults.